Chemotherapy

 Oxaliplatin (Eloxatin®)

 You may have oxaliplatin after surgery or to treat bowel cancer that has spread to other parts of the body.
-Oxaliplatin is taken as an injection or drip into a vein (intravenously).
+Oxaliplatin is taken as an injection or drip into a vein (intravenously) and can take between two to six hours.

 Irinotecan (Campto®)

-Doctors usually use irinotecan together with 5FU and folinic acid.
+Usually irinotecan is given together with 5FU and folinic acid.
 This combination is called FOLFIRI.
 This drug treats bowel cancer that has spread to other parts of the body.
 Irinotecan is taken as an injection or drip into a vein.
+The treatment can take between 30 to 90 minutes and occur every two to three weeks.
+It can be taken on its own or with other treatments if you can’t have fluorouracil.

 Raltitrexed (Tomudex®)

 Raltitrexed is given to patients who have bowel cancer that has spread to other parts of the body.
-It is taken as an injection or a drip into a vein.
+It is taken as an injection or a drip into a vein and takes about 15 minutes.

 Trifluridine-tipiracil hydrochloride (Lonsurf®)